Fred-B-Berendse/grad-rate-predictions/README.md

 ![img/rf-part-dep-pgs.png](img/rf-part-dep-pgs.png)
 *Partial dependence plots of the top four features for Pell Grant, SSL, and non-recipient groups.*

+### Markov Chain Monte Carlo (MCMC) Regression
+Describe the MCMC model and its hyperparameters

+Coefficients and their interpretation

+Posterior graduation rates across all institutions

+An example prediction for a given institution showing systemic over- or under-prediction.

+### Model Comparison
+The performance of the four models can be directly compared by calculating the R<sup>2</sup> statistic, *i.e.* the proportion of variance explained by the model, and the root-mean-squared error of the model.

+*SHOW TABLE HERE*

+All four of the models show relatively comparable performance for each racial/financial aid group.
+The random forest model holds a slight edge in performance across all groups.

 ## Conclusions and Further Work
-Institutional features of 682 institutions in the IPEDS database were modeled with ordinary least-squares linear regression, a Lasso regularized linear regression model, and a random forest model.
-All of the models have an R<sup>2</sup> value of 0.4-0.6 on a test holdout data set.
+Institutional features of 682 institutions in the IPEDS database were modeled with ordinary least-squares linear regression, a Lasso regularized linear regression model, a random forest model, and a Markov chain Monte Carlo model.
+All four models have very similar values of R<sup>2</sup> and root-mean-squared error (RMSE) for a given racial or financial aid group.
+Across the different groups, values of R<sup>2</sup> varied from 0.4 (whites) to 0.6 (Hispanics).
+The RMSE values ranged from 9.4% (whites) to 18.4% (Hispanics).

-All three models agree that the two most influential predictors of graduation rates are SAT/ACT benchmark scores and the percentage of students who receive a Pell Grant.
-The former has a positive correlation with graduation rate while the latter has a negative correlation.
+All four models agree that the most influential predictors of graduation rates are SAT/ACT benchmark scores.
+(Only the English 25th percentile was used because these benchmark scores are highly correlated with each other.)
+Three of the models (linear regression, linear regression with Lasso regularization, and random forest) also list the percentage of students receiving a Pell Grant as an important predictor as well.
 All three models also show that the graduation rate of one race/ethnicity at a given institution is highly correlated with graduation rates of other races/ethnicities.
 A similar high correlation exists between Pell Grant/Subsidized Student Loan status groups.

-There is an abundance of data about institutions in the IPEDS database that were not examined in this analysis.
-It would be interesting to see if adding additional data such as the institutions locale (urban vs rural) or data about the types of degrees granted at a given institution can improve model predictions.
+Many institutions in the test dataset systematically over- or under-predict graduation rates across all racial and financial aid groups across all models.
+This suggests that metrics of student services may need to be added to the models.
+However, no such metrics exist in the IPEDS dataset.

+A possible missing feature that can be extracted from the IPEDS dataset is the percentage of bachelors degrees awarded in various fields.
+It may be possible that certain types of degrees have higher graduation rates.
+An instiution that graduates a significantly different percentage of its students in these fields may explain the observed systematic over-/under-prediction for that institution.